AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 In order to gain access to the trial please [sign up](https://www.adobe-prerelease.com/sign-up/) here and follow the steps to generate your trial credentials.

 Make sure to take a look at the Pre-release agreement and ensure you understand the aspects of the program.

-## API Keys

-Also known as the `client_id`.
-You must additionally pass in your Adobe API key in the `x-api-key` header field.
-You’ll automatically get a developer API key when you create your Adobe I/O Console Integration.
-After you've created your integration you can find your API key in the `Overview` tab of your Integration

-## Authentication

-The Photoshop API uses client id’s (also known as api keys) and authentication tokens to authenticate requests.
-There are two different kinds of authorization tokens available:
-- JSON Web Token/JWT .
-Available for Free trial user and Internal Adobe user access.
-- OAuth 2.0 token.
-Available only for Internal Adobe user access.
-In order to use the Photoshop API's you’ll need to get an API key (also known as a CLIENT ID) and a Client Secret.
-Once you have those you can use them to programmatically get an access token to authenticate your requests.
-We’ll walk you through the steps in [Authentication](../authentication/).

-## Retries

-- The service will retry status codes of 429, 502, 503, 504 three times.
-- You should only retry requests that have a 5xx response code.
-A 5xx error response indicates there was a problem processing the request on the server.
-- You should implement an exponential back-off retry strategy with 3 retry attempts.
-- You should not retry requests for any other response code.

-## Rate Limiting

-We have not put a throttle limit on requests to the API at this time.

-## Quota Limits

-All free trial users will have 5,000 API calls in order to test and evaluate the API in a non production environment.
-If for any reason you reach your limit and need to extend your quota please reach out psdservices@adobe.com for more information.

 ## Support